 Brow-grazing bangs and wavy, shaggy lengths are the “It girl” hairstyle.
 The feathery layers of this look keep this crop current while still serving major 70s vibes.
 Opt for this chop and you’ll stand out wherever you go.

-Crown layers are the key to creating a long, voluminous shag.
+Crown layers are the key to creating a long, voluminous shag with bangs.
 If the body and bounce are your goals, then a layered haircut will get you there.
 This long wavy shag is a great example of how layers can create endless texture and volume.